MicroEJ/docs/Tutorials/tutorialCreateCustomPlatform.rst

   .. image:: images/tuto_microej_platform_how_to_select_modules.PNG

-  More details on available modules can be found in the :ref:`platform-developer-guide`.
+  More details on available modules can be found in the :ref:`vee-porting-guide`.

 BSP